Team to hunt for Amelia Earhart's plane off remote Pacific islet

 A massive air-and-sea search, the most extensive such U.S. operation at that time, was unsuccessful.
 Earhart's plane was presumed to have gone down, but it has never been known whether she survived, and if so, for how long.

-TIGHAR researchers theorize that Earhart and Noonan made an emergency landing on Nikumaroro, then called Gardner Island, about 400 miles southeast of their destination on Howland.
+TIGHAR researchers theorize that Earhart and Noonan made an emergency landing on Nikumaroro, then called Gardner Island, about 400 miles (640 km) southeast of their destination on Howland.

 Gillespie believes that within of days of its landing, the plane was washed over the island's edge by rising tides and surf, and was pulled down the reef slope into as-yet unexplored depths.